TrishalaDas23/Inventory-Analysis-Power-BI-Dashboard/README.md

 Sales volume is another important factor in identifying regions with strong customer demand.

-•	**France records the highest total sales at $609.68K**, indicating strong market demand.
+•	**France records the highest total sales at $609.68K**, indicating strong market demand. <a href="https://github.com/TrishalaDas23/Inventory-Analysis-Power-BI-Dashboard/blob/main/France%20KPI.jpg">France Dashboard View</a>

 •	However, France has a **lower gross profit margin of 0.11 and total profit of $70,067**, both of which are lower than Germany.

 •	**Germany records the second-highest sales at $488.68K**, while maintaining **higher profitability and a stronger gross profit margin than France**.